cadumas01/Giza/README.md

 # BCCA 22 notes
-- results/15 is Cholula (14 is old cholula)
+- results/17 is giza
-- results/16 is Giza
+- results/18 is giza (maytbe worse)